Understanding The Unlawful Internet Gambling Enforcement Act (UIGEA)

 No. The UIGEA deals with banks and other financial institutions and how they process financial transactions related to unauthorized or unregulated online gambling.
 In no way does the UIGEA prevent people from placing bets online or criminalize them for doing so.

-Is It Legal For Me To Gamble With An Offshore Gambling Site?
+Is It Legal For Me To Gamble With An Offshore Gambling Site In 2023?